010001000100000101000001/anderson_health_fitness/README.md

 As a **Site User**, I can **browse workout gear by category** so that **I can easily find the type of product I’m looking for**.

-- **Acceptance criteria 1**: Categories are prominently displayed on the main workout gear page.
+- **Acceptance criteria 1**: Categories are displayed on the navigation bar with a dropdown menu.
 - **Acceptance criteria 2**: I can click on a category to view all items within that category.

 As a **Site User**, I can **search for workout gear** so that **I can quickly find specific items without browsing through categories**.